chrisleekr/binance-trading-bot/README.md

 - [x] Updated the frontend to display buy open orders with the buy signal
 - [ ] Allow browser notification in the frontend
 - [ ] Secure frontend with the password
+- [ ] Allow to disable sorting in the frontend

 ## Acknowledgments